 The Title IX Coordinator will assign one or more Investigators to the case and/or will conduct the investigation personally.
-The Parties will be provided with the name(s) of the Investigator(s) and allowed five (5) business days to request the removal and replacement of an Investigator based on bias or conflict of interest.
+The Parties may request the removal and replacement of an Investigator based on bias or conflict of interest within five (5) business days of receiving the notice of the investigator.

-Throughout the grievance process, the Title IX Coordinator will provide to a Party whose participation is invited or expected, written notice of the date, time, location, participants, and purpose of meetings, investigative interviews, and hearings, with sufficient time for the Party to prepare to participate.
+Throughout the grievance process, the Title IX Coordinator or designee will provide to a Party whose participation is invited or expected, written notice of the date, time, location, participants, and purpose of meetings, investigative interviews, and hearings, with sufficient time for the Party to prepare to participate.